The structure and function of the brain in the central nervous system

-The brain is located inside a bony box called the skull to protect it , It directs and coordinates all the processes ideas , the behaviours and the emotions , and it weights about 1.5 kg in the adult human .
+The brain is located inside a bony box called the skull to protect it, It directs and coordinates all the processes ideas, the behaviours and the emotions, and it weighs about 1.5 kg in the adult human.

 The function of the cerebrum

-The cerebrum is a very important part in the brain as it control the voluntary movements of the body such as running in the races , The cerebrum contain the centers of thinking and memory ( the concentration ) .
+The cerebrum is a very important part in the brain as it controls the voluntary movements of the body such as running in the races, The cerebrum contains the centers of thinking and memory (the concentration).

-The cerebrum receive the nerve impulses from the sense organs ( the eyes , the ears , the nose , the tongue and the skin ) and send the suitable responses to these impulses .
+The cerebrum receives the nerve impulses from the sense organs (the eyes, the ears, the nose, the tongue and the skin) and send the suitable responses to these impulses.

 The medulla oblongata

 The medulla oblongata lies in front of the cerebellum, and it connects the brain with the spinal cord.

 Damage to the medulla oblongata causes death, and it is responsible for regulating the involuntary processes of the body as regulating the heartbeats.